scality/backbeat/docs/metrics.md

 operations per second.

 A `BackbeatServer` (default port 8900) and `BackbeatAPI` expose these metrics stored in Redis by querying based on the prepended Redis keys.
-Using these data points, we can calculate simple metrics like backlog, number of completions, progress, throughput, etc.
+This data enables calculation of simple metrics like backlog, completion count, and throughput.